Wellbeing through problem solving and developing positive autism identity

 - Weekly one hour online 1- to-1 mentoring sessions,

-- A series of webinars about exploring autism and wellbeing (online course)
+- A series of talks and discussions about exploring autism and wellbeing (online course)

 The mentoring will help you to problem solve, deal with the complexity of your individual situation, help you to understand strengths, sort out a sense of direction in your life and gain confidence.
 It will provide tailored support and accountability for progression.